RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 JA_UD_2=1
 ```

-Up to now, I didn't figure out, how to change the configuration from the analog sticks to the digipad.
+Up until now, I didn't figure out how to change the configuration from the analog sticks to the digipad.
 To exit the emulator, press START and SELECT together.

 ## Alternate Controller Configurations